-Your eye doctor will first determine your overall eye health and vision.
-This includes a discussion of your health history and then a series of standard eye tests.
-These tests will evaluate eye focusing, eye teaming, depth perception, color vision, peripheral vision, and the response of your pupils to light.
-The doctor will also measure your eye’s fluid pressure to check for glaucoma, evaluate your retina and optic nerve, and test your vision with different lenses to assess whether contact lenses can improve your vision.
+First, your eye doctor will determine your overall eye health by discussing your health history and performing a series of standard eye tests that evaluate eye focusing, eye tearing, depth perception, color vision, peripheral vision, and your pupil’s response to light.
+The doctor will also measure the fluid pressure of your eyes to check for glaucoma, evaluate your retina and optic nerve, and test your vision with different lenses to assess whether contact lenses can improve your vision.